aaronicsubstances/bridge-arithmetic/addendum-to-early-algebra-framework.md

 - subtraction by count backward (mentioned for completeness sake)
 - subtraction procedure for large counting numbers

-Application of accounting using Chinese rods, black for positive, red for negative.
+Application of accounting using Chinese rods, red for positive, black for negative.
 - addition - meaning
 - comparison - meaning
 - 'sign' function applied to subtraction operands: 0, '+' or '-' , with meaning based comparison
 - zero expressions: b - b = 0; -b + b = 0; b + -b = 0
 - negation operation
-- subtraction as addition with negation - operational
+- subtraction as addition with negation - meaning

-Application of Euclidean geometry in 1D using number line
-- addition - alternative meaning
-- absolute difference - meaning
-- subtraction - meaning
+- 'abs' function applied to subtraction operands
 - subtraction explained with 'abs' and 'sign' functions - alternative meaning

 Ways to teach multiplication
-- multiplication with counting number operand as equivalent to repeated addition
 - multiplication with single digit counting numbers (less than 10) by filling grid and counting all cells
 - multiplication with single digit counting numbers by table lookup
 - multiplication with one operand being a small single digit counting numbers (5 or less) by repeated addition
 - multiplication procedure with only one single digit counting number
 - multiplication procedure with no single digit counting numbers
 - multiplication with single digit counting numbers by memory recall
-- multiplication without counting numbers operand as equivalent to ratio duplication (aka scaling) in 2D Euclidean geometry

 Ways to teach division
-- division in which both numbers are counting numbers
-  - continuum versus discrete distinction in reality, and the resulting difference in
 - division which results in integer quotient and possible remainder through repeated subtraction
    - division as chunking, like creating stick bundles
    - division as partition, like 50-50 sharing
 - division which results in fraction quotient and no remainder
-- division in which one number is not a counting number, as equivalent to ratio creation in 2D Euclidean geometry
+- ratio simplification

 NB:
 - beware of dependency of arithmetic procedures for counting numbers, on arithmetic of zero